woof-sandbox/sandbox-sdks/packages/contracts-tools-sdk-ethers/README.md

 ## Config

-In addition to setting configuration at specific points—such as when creating objects or making calls—you can also modify the **global configuration** for the entire project.
+Configuration can be set globally or at specific points, such as when creating objects or making calls.

 ```typescript
 import { config } from '@woof-software/contracts-tools-sdk-ethers';